 I started out with the idea of just making wood slice garden markers like last year, but after buying some wooden stakes at Lowe’s to attach the wood slices to, I thought the stakes alone would make wonderful garden markers.
-With that said I’m writing how to make both wood slice garden markers as well as plain garden stake markers.
+With that said I’m writing how to make both wood slice garden markers as well as plain garden stake markers in this post for DIY Garden Markers using Stencils and a Cricut Explore.

 (*This post contains affiliate links which means if you click on the affiliate links and make a purchase I may earn a small commission, with NO extra cost to you.
 Click here to read my full disclosure policy.)